 Food is wasted at different stages of production, beginning with farms planting extra and creating a surplus.
 Having extra food could be a positive thing if so much of the food grown wasn’t thrown away for minor imperfections or left to rot because it cannot be harvested in time.

 Thankfully, one local group devised a plan to decrease the waste and help Kansas City residents put forgotten food on their table.

-After the Harvest always needs volunteers to help with their food rescue efforts but if this isn’t an option for you, there are other ways to make a difference.
-Keeping your food scraps out of the trash also makes a huge dent in food sent to landfill.
+After the Harvest always needs volunteers to help with their food rescue efforts, but if this isn’t an option for you, there are other ways to make a difference.
+Keeping your food scraps out of the trash also makes a huge dent in food sent to landfills.
 Composting is a practice of decomposing organic material to later be used as a soil enhancer.
-It returns nutrients back to the ground that were consumed during a plants life cycle, such as carbon and nitrogen and improves soil quality.
-Soil particles clump together in ways that allow better water retention, less water run-off and erosion and creates a healthy growing medium for new plant life.
+It returns nutrients back to the ground that were consumed during a plant’s life cycle, such as carbon and nitrogen, and improves soil quality.
+Soil particles clump together in ways that allow better water retention, less water run-off and erosion, and create a healthy growing medium for new plant life.

 All of these efforts are local and help Kansas City keep our residents healthy and connected to the community.

 Check back next week for another Sustainability Showcase featuring recycling myths busted and successful glass recycling taking place in our city.

 If you are interested in any of the companies or practices discussed above, you can reference the websites below for more information.

 For volunteer opportunities and more information about After the Harvest: